 Every location is different with uniquely configured entrances, but all have one thing in common: the entrance needs to be easily accessed.

-- Total vertical rise you need to overcome
+- Total vertical rise you need to overcome, often the straight height from the ground level to the top step.

-- Available distance without obstruction measuring straight out from the highest point
+- Available distance for the ramp to run without obstruction measuring straight out from the highest point.
+The highest point is usually a porch, platform, or stoop.

 - Usable width of the surrounding area